berkezircan/translate_app/README.md

 ### In the project directory, you have run  `npm install` first to get dependencies.
 ### Secondly you have to run `npm start` to start the application.

-Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.

-You will also see any lint errors in the console.

 ## About the application
 1. You can translate text directly if you write something. ![1](https://user-images.githubusercontent.com/22801767/144762643-a90682a1-f58c-4184-8951-0b8bb242dc23.png)